KornKalle/ansible-nginx/README.md

 Place your vHosts in /etc/nginx/sites-available and link them into /etc/nginx/sites-enabled.

 The default vHost will be enabled, for better Let's Encrypt certbot compatibility out of the box.
+The path /nginx_stats will also link to stub_status for out-of-the-box compatibility with the official nginx prometheus exporter.

 Requirements
 ------------